jest-community/vscode-jest/README.md

   - your source and tests are not in the project root directory: try [jest.rootPath](#rootPath) to point to that directory instead.

   Users can also try to manually activate the extension via command palette: `"Jest: Start All Runners"`
+### What to do with "Long Running Tests Warning"
+The extension monitor excessive test run with ["jest.monitorLongRun"](#monitorlongrun) setting.
+By default if any runs exceed 60 seconds, a warning message will be shown.
+- If running the tests with the extension seems to be longer than running it from a terminal, chances are you can use ["jest.autoRun"](#autorun) to optimize it, for example:
+  - for process type "all-tests", you can turn off the all-tests from autoRun.
+  - for process type "watch-tests" or "watch-all-tests", you can maybe turn off watch mode and use "onSave" instead.

+- If the tests are slow even from the terminal, i.e. without the extension, you will need to optimize your tests, feel free to check out [jest troubleshooting](https://jestjs.io/docs/troubleshooting) or other online articles.
+- If the run appeared to hang, i.e. the TestExplorer or statusBar showed test running when it is not.
+It might be related to this [jest issue](https://github.com/facebook/jest/issues/13187), which should be fixed after release `29.0.2`.
+If you believe your issue is different, please [file a new issue](https://github.com/jest-community/vscode-jest/issues) so we can take a look.

+You can also turn off the monitor or change the threshold with ["jest.monitorLongRun"](#monitorlongrun) to meet your needs.
 ### The extension seems to consume high CPU
   By default the extension will run all tests when it is launched followed by a jest watch process.
 If you have many resource intensive tests or source files that can trigger many tests when changed, this could be the reason.
 Check out [jest.autoRun](#autorun) to see how you can change and control when and what tests should be run.